Gometi/Battle-Shot/project-worksheet.md

 ### Game Initialization
 What will a player see when the game is started?

-- The player will see a battleShip on the screen,a help button to show the controls and a button to start the    game start the game
+- The player will see a battleShip on the screen, a help button to show the controls and a button to start the    game

 ### Playing The Game
 What will be the flow of the game, what will the user be expeted to do and what will the user expect from the gam

+- The User will be fighting against other ships by shooting at them while also avoiding the shots from the         other ships.
+The user will have to destroy the other ships before his own ship is destroyed

 ### Winning The Game
 What does it look like when the game ends, what determines winning or losing?

+- The game ends when all the Ai ships are destroyed (You Win), or when the user's ship is destroyed (You Lose)

 ### Game Reset
 How will the user restart the game once it has been completed.

+- There will be a restart button

 ## MVP